n8n vs Make vs Zapier: Honest Comparison (2026)

 April 2026 Update: What Changed This Quarter

-- Make raised Core tier from $10.59 to $11.99/mo (April 2026) — still the cheapest paid tier across the three, but the gap to Zapier narrowed.
+- Make bumped its Core plan from $10.59 to $11.99/mo (April 2026) — it’s still the cheapest paid plan of the three, but it’s now a little closer to Zapier’s price.

 May 2026 Update: What’s Verifiable This Month

-- No tier-shift on Make or Zapier in May — Make Core remains at $11.99/mo (verified at make.com/pricing).
-Zapier’s per-task pricing on Professional ($19.99/mo) is unchanged.
+- No price changes on Make or Zapier in May — Make’s Core plan is still $11.99/mo (checked at make.com/pricing), and Zapier’s Professional plan is still $19.99/mo, with its per-task pricing unchanged.

 The Bottom Line